yochaigal/cairn/resources/monsters/dwarf.md

 # Dwarf

-4 HP, 2 Armor, 14 STR, hammer (d8)
+4 HP, 2 Armor, 14 STR, 6 DEX, 13 WIL, hammer (d8)

-- Short, bulky, humanoids with tough skin like earth and stone.
+- Short, humanoids with skin as tough as stone.
 Dwell in mountains and underground.
-- Do not rely on light, being able to see shapes and heat patterns in darkness.
+- Can nearly perfect in darkness, and hear the whispers of rare gems.
 - Highly resistant to poison and disease.